 Table tennis originated in the United Kingdom in the late 19th century.
-The first generation of table tennis players belonged to the middle-class Victorian society, who was inspired to create the game after watching lawn tennis, now known as just tennis.
+The first generation of table tennis players belonged to middle-class Victorian society, which was inspired to create the game after watching lawn tennis (now known as just tennis).
 The first game was played using a champagne cork as the ball, cigar boxes as paddles, and a stack of books to make a net.
 At this point, the makeshift game was merely seen as a way to distract the wealthy from work or other life obligations.

-In 1890, Englishman David Foster, attracted by the wide appeal the game had garnered in a short amount of time, introduced the first game of table tennis on an actual table.
+In 1890, Englishman David Foster, attracted by the wide appeal the game had garnered, introduced the first game of table tennis on an actual table.
 Seven years following Foster’s innovation, table tennis held its first national championship tournament in Hungary.
-In 1901, following a trip to the United States, James Gibb brought back the first version of a celluloid ball, which was much lighter than the rubber ball that was used during competitions before this.
+In 1901, following a trip to the United States, James Gibb brought back the first version of a celluloid ball, which was much lighter than the rubber ball that was previously used during competition play.
 In 1902, E.C.
 Gould brought back the first model of paddles featuring rubber ridged dots on both sides.

 Who Created Table Tennis?